 Future extension studies may consider the following issues.
 First, they may examine optimal contracting in the case of multiple procedures.
 Typically, multiple treatments are available for a particular disease.
-Because the difficulty level of each treatment is different, the question of which treatment should be assigned to the L-type physician is also critical.
-The second issue to be considered is the reimbursement system when task allocation deviates from the first-best.
-In this study, we consider the first-best task allocation for the primary insurer.
+Given that the difficulty level of each treatment differs, the question of which treatment should be assigned to the L-type physician is critical.
+The reimbursement system when task allocation deviates from the first-best should also be considered.
+This study considers the first-best task allocation for the primary insurer.
 However, increasing the reimbursement for this task allocation is necessary because a trade-off between task allocation and reimbursement is implied.
 Allowing task distortion may reduce fees.